Standalone KV Indexer

 POST /register — Register an endpoint

 Register a ZMQ endpoint for an instance.
-Each call creates or reuses the indexer for the given (model_name, tenant_id) pair.
+Each call creates or reuses the indexer for the given (model_name, routing_group) pair.
 Registration is non-blocking: if the worker is not up yet, the listener is accepted in pending state and transitions to active once the initial ZMQ connection succeeds.

-$# Single model, default tenant
+$# Single model, default routing group

 $curl -X POST http://localhost:8090/register \